Home of Joseph Henry Lumpkin

 Erected 1964 by Georgia Historical Commission.
 (Marker Number 029-12.)

 Location.
 33° 57.617′ N, 83° 22.967′ W. Marker is in Athens, Georgia, in Athens-Clarke County.
 Marker is at the intersection of Prince Avenue (U.S. 129) and North Newton Street, on the right when traveling west on Prince Avenue.
+The marker stands on the lawn of the Lumpkin Home.
 Touch for map.
-The marker stands on the lawn of the Lumpkin Home.
 Marker is at or near this postal address: 248 Prince Avenue, Athens GA 30601, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Camak House: (about 400 feet away, measured in a direct line); Louis H. Persley (approx. 0.2 miles away); Athens High and Industrial School (approx. ¼ mile away); University of Georgia Botanical Garden (approx. ¼ mile away); First Presbyterian Church (approx. 0.3 miles away); The Taylor-Grady House (approx. 0.3 miles away); First Flight in Georgia (approx. 0.3 miles away); Dr. Moses Waddel (approx. 0.4 miles away).
 Touch for a list and map of all markers in Athens.